 Although most chronic sinusitis can be treated, there is no permanent cure.
 In addition, there can always be a small risk of repeated infection.
 This may be due to uncontrollable risk factors.

-Untreated sinus infections (past 7-10 days) will cause prolonged crippling symptoms that may affect your quality of life and your ability to work or study.
-If you have asthma or bronchitis, untreated sinus infections can in fact worsen these conditions.
+Untreated sinusitis (past 7-10 days) will cause prolonged crippling symptoms that may affect your quality of life and your ability to work or study.
+If you have asthma or bronchitis, untreated sinusitis can in fact worsen these conditions.

-In rare cases, a severe untreated sinus infection may lead to orbital cellulitis or orbital abscess .
+In rare cases, severe untreated sinusitis may lead to orbital cellulitis or orbital abscess .
 They are known as infections of the eye.
 It also has the potential to affect the brain.
-For example, meningitis, brain abscess and sinus cavity clot are types of brain infections that may be caused by an untreated sinus infection.
+For example, meningitis, brain abscess and sinus cavity clot are types of brain infections that may be caused by untreated sinusitis.

-When and which doctor should I go to for a sinus infection?
+When and which doctor should I go to for sinusitis?

 When should I go to a doctor?